elmismisimoxhunca/ndaivi/README.md

 ## Future Plans
 -Stage 2 of the Scrapping Engine: Takes the extracted manufacturers and finds their websites, completing the database.

+-Stage 3 of the Scrapping Engine: Allows for optimized, faster operation, more advanced configuration and refinement, headless mode, start-stop-resume, supports HTTP and SOCKS proxy connection.
+And allows for remote operation, as well as switching between modes.

+-Stage 4 of the Scrapping Engine: Scans all manufacturers and their websites for manuals, populating the database with the extracted information.
+It not only extracts the manual, but creates a new product entity for each manual, complete with:
+-Natural product description
+-Relevant info about the product and the company.
+-SEO tags and keywords
+-Image, derived from the internet or the manufacturers website, using Claude Haiku to validate.
+This can come out from the manuals themselves.
+Each manual has a separate entry for English and Spanish / Other specified target languages.
+It uses the already coded translation methods to render a separate translation, this time with CLaude Sonnet, which is more advanced.

+This is the most complex implementation, as each manufacturer website may vary and it has to adapt to all cases.
+It includes a robust 2captcha solver.

+-Stage 5: Wrapper / Motor: This provides an elegant, easy to use solution that executes all steps:
+1: Scan competitors website for manufacturers and cateogries, translating them to spanish and other specified languages
+2: Search and register for their official websites
+3: Scan the websites for manuals and populate the database with the actual content that will be displayed to the user.
+All three steps are doing sequentially and in order, by cycles, in a configurable time allocation.
+User can configure how much time it will spend in each step.
+For example, of 1000 seconds, 100 dedicated to category extraction, 100 to website finding, and 800 to manuals extraction.

+This will be the nucleus of the FLASK app, and will include an API for the Flask web app to work on.

+-Stage 6: Flask-based web app for administrating the scrapping engine.
+A functional, not so pretty system, for handling the scrapping and content population.
+-Controlling the scrapping system by the flask app, starting, stopping, resuming scrapping.
+-Handle settings
+-Read the scrapping statistics and logs
+-Real time logs
+-Accessing and reading info from the database.
+-Access file database (Stored PDFs) and their download links

+-Stage 7: Postgresql implementation
+AT this point, we will code a system to periodically populate the Postgresql implementation with the latest updates from the scrapping engine, which can be run from a different server than the frontend.
+It will query daily, updating its contents with the info gathered by the scrapping system.

+The PDF files will be stored in the same directory in both frontend and backend and will be served as static content.
+At least for a while, as the websites need to increase in popularity.

+-Stage 8: API that connects to Postgresql to build React-based website displaying the extracted manuals.